-- Wrap the foam with leaves or ribbon, unless using a solid color cube.
-The end of the ribbon needs to be either in the corner or back of the container. - Place the brick in the container, tall side up so it extends up over the container edge a little.
+- 1. Wrap the foam with leaves or ribbon, unless using a solid color cube. - 2.
+Place the brick in the container tall side up so it extends up over the container edge a little.
 Bevel all four corners of the foam.
 (This is so flower and leaf product can be inserted over the side, creating a unified look between the container and contents.) - 3.
 While taping is necessary for delivery, it will not be taped for testing.
 Instructors should demonstrate the taping of the cube in class.
-The proper way is to wrap the lip of the vase with clear 1⁄4" floral tape, place two parallel pieces over the foam and secure with an additional wrap of floral tape around the lip of the vase.
+The proper way is to wrap the lip of the vase with clear 1/4" floral tape, place two parallel pieces over the foam and secure with an additional wrap of floral tape around the lip of the vase.